BOARD MEMBERS 2017/2018

-Mark is completing a PhD on the responses of governments to the deindustrialisation of South Australia’s automotive industry.
-Mark joined the AIUS-SA Board because he understands that transforming our industrial foundations also means transforming our city.
-He believes AIUS-SA is an important platform for a diversity of independent voices to discuss how South Australia can embark on a path of sustainable social and economic development through urban and industrial renewal.
-Mark enjoys breakfast, books, the pub, and the company of Farrin, Frederik the sausage dog and Pishi the cat.
+Mark is a Research Associate at the Australian Industrial Transformation Institute at Flinders University’s Tonsley Campus.
+He completed a PhD at The University of Adelaide in 2017 on the policy responses of governments to deindustrialisation in South Australia.
+Mark joined the Board because he believes AIUS-SA is an important platform for a diversity of voices to communicate how South Australia can embark on a path of sustainable social and economic development through urban and industrial renewal and influence policy change.

 Phil Donaldson, Immediate Past President